Skip to content

 sudo port install mingw-w64

-Here is the list of Mingw-w64 packages on MacPorts.
+Here is the list of mingw-w64 packages on MacPorts.

 Installation: GitHub